ecaldwell/agolTools/README.md

 1. Unzip into a folder such as C:/myscripts
 2. Remove dashes from the directory name (e.g. C:/myscripts/ago-tools-master to C:/myscripts/agoTools)
-3. Then do one of the following:
- - add that directory to your system path in advanced system settings -OR-
- - append the directory at runtime using the sys module in python
+3. Then do one of the following: A) add that directory to your system path -OR- B) append the directory at runtime using the sys module in python:

         import sys
         sys.path.append('c:/myscripts')